florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/propulsion/loads/smpmsm/models.rst

    Re_{a} = \frac{\rho_{air} R_r e_g}{\Omega} \\
    Re_{rt} = \frac{\rho_{air} R_r^2}{\mu_{air}} \Omega

-The bearing friction loss is the major contributor of the friction loss between one moving surface and one stationary surface.
-A simplified model for such complex component and the bearing friction coefficient (:math:`C_{fb}`) table for various bearing types are provided by the SKF's bearing datasheets :cite:`skf:2016`.
+The bearing friction loss is another major contributor to the friction loss between a moving surface and a stationary surface.
+A simplified model for  the bearing friction coefficient (:math:`C_{fb}`) is provided for various bearing type based on SKF's bearing datasheets :cite:`skf:2016`.

 .. raw:: html